0atman/blaze/README.md

 > (non-core code stripped from this example, for the real deal, check [the source](https://github.com/0atman/blaze/blob/master/blaze)

-As you can see blaze simply runs your script through an `awk` script to strip all text outside triple-backtick code fences, then runs it with the interpreter of your choice.
+As you can see blaze runs your script through `awk` to strip all text outside triple-backtick code fences, then runs it with the interpreter of your choice.
 There's nothing to it really!

 ## Prior Art / Acknowledgements

 Blaze is currently a hacked-together LP tool that is only suitable for one-off scripts.
-I borrowed the awk code-fence-stripping code from [@trauber](https://gist.github.com/trauber/4955706).
+It would not be possible without [@trauber](http://www.github.com/trauber)'s code-fence-stripping code: [here](https://gist.github.com/trauber/4955706).

 ## And the name?